What are CEUs?

 How do I earn CEUs at I/ITSEC?

 2. ATTEND: Attend one or more TUTORIAL, PAPER, or PROFFESSTIONAL DEVELOPMENT WORKSHOP session.

 • TUTORIALS: All I/ITSEC participants (not just those registered for the conference) may attend the tutorials; however, only paid conference registrants may earn CEUs for the tutorials without paying a fee.
-Participants will be asked to sign-in for attendance purposes to ensure CEUs are granted to the right individuals.
+Be sure your badge is scanned upon entering the tutorial to ensure receiving credit.

 Also, for planning purposes, participants must register ahead of time to participate in these workshops.
-Participants will be asked to sign-in for attendance purposes to ensure CEUs are granted to the right individuals.
-(Click here for names and descriptions of the Workshops.)
+Be sure your badge is scanned upon entering the workshop to ensure receiving credit.
+(Click here for names and descriptions of the Workshops.) (available soon)

 3. CERTIFICATES: CEU certificates will be issued based on attendance.
 If CEU transcripts are needed, participants can request these directly by contacting our offices (see below).
 Ten contact hours equate to one CEU credit.

 * * * * * * * * * * *